Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 4. Print the populated form.

-2. Use page 1 of the DCFS 5122 as a screening tool with the parent to determine if the family/individual appears to meet the Basic Eligibility Requirements for DPSS programs.
+2. Use page one (1) of the DCFS 5122 as a screening tool with the parent to determine if the family/individual appears to meet the Basic Eligibility Requirements for DPSS programs.

 3. Complete the "Results of Screening Family" box on the lower right of page

-1. Provide a copy to the parent and put a copy at the central DCFS 5122 Inbox.
+1. Provide a copy to the parent and put a copy in the central physical DCFS 5122 Inbox or email the forms directly to the LGSW.

-4. Give pages 3 and 4 of the DCFS 5122 (Accessing Health and Human Services Programs and Most Commonly Requested Documents) to the parent for information and future reference.
+4. Give pages three (3) and four (4) of the DCFS 5122 (Accessing Health and Human Services Programs and Most Commonly Requested Documents) to the parent for information and future reference.

-5. If the screening tool shows the family/individual to be potentially eligible for CalWORKS, or General Relief, explain to the parent the expedited referral process that (s)he can expect to receive at DPSS.
+5. If the screening tool shows the family/individual to be potentially eligible for CalWORKs, or GR, explain to the parent the expedited referral process that they can expect to receive at DPSS.

-1. Use page 2 of the DCFS 5122 as the Referral to DPSS and complete the following:
+1. Use page two (2) of the DCFS 5122 as the Referral to DPSS and complete the following:

 • Applicant Information section